spnda/fastgltf/docs/overview.rst

 Examples and real-world usage
 =============================

-You can find some examples in the `examples/` directory of this repository on how to use fastgltf in a 3D renderer to load glTF files.
+You can find some examples in the `examples/` directory of this repository on how to use **fastgltf** in a 3D renderer to load glTF files.
-Additionally, this is a list of some interesting projects using fastgltf:
+Additionally, this is a list of some interesting projects using **fastgltf**:

-- `Fwog <https://github.com/JuanDiegoMontoya/Fwog>`_: The examples of this modern OpenGL 4.6 abstraction make use of fastgltf.
+- `Fwog <https://github.com/JuanDiegoMontoya/Fwog>`_: The examples of this modern OpenGL 4.6 abstraction make use of **fastgltf**.
 - `wad2gltf <https://github.com/DethRaid/wad2gltf>`_: A WAD to glTF converter
 - `Castor3D <https://github.com/DragonJoker/Castor3D>`_: A multi-OS 3D engine
 - `Raz <https://github.com/Razakhel/RaZ>`_: A modern & multiplatform 3D game engine in C++17